Bayesian statistical framework for identifying strongly lensed gravitational-wave signals: Introduction

 where the detected GW strain is a projection along the arms of the detector where the response of the detector to the two polarization states of the GW is defined by the detector's beam pattern functions $F_{+, \times}(\alpha, \delta, \psi)$, where $\alpha$ is the right ascension, $\delta$ is the declination, and $\psi$ is the polarization angle of the source respectively.\footnote{Note that the beam pattern functions $F_{+, \times}$ are usually calculated in a frame where the detector is situated at the origin, where the angles $\alpha$ and $\delta$ are celestial coordinates.
 Therefore, the beam pattern functions depend implicitly on the time of the event as well.} The luminosity distance to the source $d_{\rm L} (z)$ is a function of the redshift $z$ and depends explicitly on the cosmology.
 The time and phase at coalescence of the signal are denoted by $t_{\rm c}$ and $\phi_{\rm c}$ respectively.
-The waveform of the two polarization states $h_{+}(t)$ and $h_{\times}(t)$ can be compactly written as
+The waveform of the two polarization states $h_{+}$ and $h_{\times}$ can be compactly written as

-where $h_{\ell m}$ depends on some intrinsic parameters $\vartheta$ and the source redshift $z$ only, and ${}_{-2}Y_{\ell m} \left( \iota, \phi_{o} \right)$ is the spin-weighted spherical harmonic that depends on the polar angle $\iota$ and the azimuthal angle $\phi_{o}$ in the source frame.\footnote{For non-precessing binary systems, the angle $\iota$ is also known as the inclination angle, the angle between the line of sight and the orbital angular momentum vector, which is by convention chosen to be along the $z$-axis of the source frame.
-For generic precessing binary systems, the inclination angle changes over time as the orbital angular momentum vector precesses around the total angular momentum vector.}
+where $h_{\ell m}$ depends on some intrinsic parameters $\vartheta$ and the source redshift $z$ only, and ${}_{-2}Y_{\ell m} \left( \iota, \phi_{o} \right)$ is the spin-weighted spherical harmonic that depends on the polar angle $\iota$ and the azimuthal angle $\phi_{o}$ in the source frame.\footnote{For nonprecessing binary systems, the angle $\iota$ is also known as the inclination angle, the angle between the line of sight and the orbital angular momentum vector, which is by convention chosen to be along the $z$-axis of the source frame.
+For generic precessing binary systems, the inclination angle changes over time as the orbital angular momentum vector precesses around the total angular momentum vector.}\footnote{Note that the phase at coalescence $\phi_{\rm c}$ does not enter Eq.~\eqref{eq:GW_waveform} explicitly but through the time-varying azimuthal angle $\phi_{o}$, with $\phi_{\rm c}$ as the reference phase.}